Probation Violations

 Strategic Defense Against Probation Violations in Cleveland, Ohio

-Being accused of violating probation in Cleveland can place your freedom, future, and criminal record at serious risk.
-Many people underestimate how aggressively courts may respond to alleged probation violations until they are suddenly facing warrants, jail exposure, stricter supervision, or the possibility of their original sentence being enforced.
+Being accused of violating probation in Cleveland can put your freedom, future, and criminal record at serious risk.
+Even a technical violation can lead to a bench warrant, stricter supervision, additional penalties, or jail time.

 At Patrick M. Farrell Co.
-L.P.A., we defend individuals facing probation violations throughout Cleveland and Cuyahoga County.
-Attorney Pat Farrell brings decades of courtroom experience to criminal defense matters involving probation violations, bench warrants, OVI charges, drug offenses, assault allegations, domestic violence accusations, and other misdemeanor and felony criminal cases throughout Northeast Ohio.
+L.P.A., we defend individuals facing probation violation allegations throughout Cleveland and Cuyahoga County.
+Attorney Pat Farrell has more than 30 years of Ohio criminal defense and trial experience defending individuals facing misdemeanor and felony charges throughout Northeast Ohio.

 Why Clients Choose Patrick M. Farrell Co.
 L.P.A.

-Clients throughout Cleveland, Parma, Lakewood, Euclid, Rocky River, Westlake, and surrounding Cuyahoga County communities choose Patrick M. Farrell Co.
+Clients throughout Cleveland, Lakewood, Parma, Rocky River, Westlake, Strongsville, Euclid, Cleveland Heights, and surrounding Cuyahoga County communities trust Patrick M. Farrell Co.
 L.P.A. because we provide:

-• More than 30 years of courtroom experience
+- More than 30 years of Ohio criminal defense experience

 Understanding Probation Violations in Ohio